 Missler helped start the NPHS International Club, chaperoning trips to Costa Rica and Belize in an effort to expose students to a wide variety of cultures and experiences and co-coached the NPHS Academic Decathlon team.
 In the summers she has co-taught the Alaska Summer Research Academy (ASRA) forensics module, and the Science Teacher Education Program (STEP) through the University of Alaska Fairbanks (UAF).
 Trained as a geologist, she tried out many different careers prior to teaching; including working for an engineering company, the AK Dept. of Conservation, and an oil field service company and she shares these experiences with her students.
 Missler is part of the Partners in Science Program through the Murdock Trust where science teachers are partnered with a scientist during the summer.
 As part of her work with Partners in Science, she has spent the past two summers working under the direction of paleontologist Dr Patrick Druckenmiller at the University of Alaska Museum of the North and looking for fossils in Denali National Park.
 She has presented both a poster and a talk on her work with Dinosaurs in Denali at the Partners in Science yearly conferences.

 Missler earned a B.S. in Geology from Lake Superior State University in Michigan in 2004 and a Master’s in Secondary Education from the University of Alaska Fairbanks in 2016.
 She is currently working towards becoming Nationally Board Certified.

-"We’ve taken students to Belize and Costa Rica, and we have had an absolute blast each time.
-Many students in Alaska have never left..." (read more)
+"We’ve taken students to Belize and Costa Rica, and..." (read more)